Click > HERE < to read Georgia Faye's story . . . in her own words . . .

 - Atwood & Jerusha were born & died in Maine

-- Atwood's parents -- Hiram B. Smith & Betsey T. Ford -- were born & died in Maine
+- Atwood's parents -- Hiram B. Smith & Betsey T. Flood -- were born & died in Maine

 - Jerusha's parents -- Timothy Barker & Jerusha Lakin Hobbs -- were born in Maine & are presumed to have died in Maine

 Unknown** unknown ? relationship ? in ?
 Maine ? to

 - Phoebe was born & is presumed to have died in Maine